Instantaneous blowup for interacting SDEs with superlinear drift: The Alternating Process

 \ees Because we are working in the case that $h\ge \frac{1}{2n}$ we easily see that

 and therefore from Lemma \ref{lem:g:diff}

 Similarly the second moment of term $IV$ is \bes

-\ees and hence the fourth moment of term $IV$ is of order $h^2$.
+\ees since the summands are at most $1$, hence the fourth moment of term $IV$ is of order $h^2$.
 The only remaining part is to verify condition (8.30) in statement (b) of Theorem 3.8.6 in \cite{ethi-kurt}.
-That is, we need a uniform (in $n$) bound on $\E\left[\left|V_h(0) - V_0(0)\right|^8\right]$ which decays to $0$ as $h\to 0$.
+That is, we need a uniform (in $n$) bound on $\E\left[\left|V_h(x) - V_0(x)\right|^8\right]$ which decays to $0$ as $h\to 0$.
 This can be proven just as above, and we leave the details to the reader. \end{proof}